Jadovenn/System/README.md

 This is an ambitious playground kernel.
 My goals are to learn more about operating-systems, kernel design and computer-architecture.
 Feel free to participate to the development.

-Please read the getting started guid in the wiki.
+Please read the [Get Started](https://github.com/domage-j/system/wiki/Get-Started) guide in the wiki.